-- quantitatively define the expected outcomes and outputs for each major information resources project at the outset; - monitor cost; and - evaluate the final results to determine whether expectations have been met (Texas General Appropriations Act, Article IX, Section 9.02(i), enacted by the 85th Legislature (2017)).
+- quantitatively define the expected outcomes and outputs for each major information resources project at the outset; - monitor cost; and - evaluate the final results to determine whether expectations have been met (Eighty-sixth Legislature, GAA, 2020-21 Biennium, Article IX, Section 9.02(h)3).

 Additionally, for the entire life cycle of each major information resources project, QAT is required to monitor and report on performance indicators (developed by DIR) for each project, including schedule, cost, scope, and quality (Texas Government Code, Section 2054.159(a)).
-QAT is required to place a major information resources project on a list for more intense monitoring if QAT determines that a project is not likely to achieve the performance objectives for the project (Texas Government Code, Section 2054.159(c)).
-QAT is also required to closely monitor monthly reports for such projects, based on criteria developed by DIR, to determine whether to recommend to DIR's executive director the need to initiate corrective action for the projects (Texas Government Code, Section 2054.159(d)).
+QAT is also required to closely monitor monthly reports for such projects, based on criteria developed by DIR, to determine whether to initiate corrective action for the projects (Texas Government Code, Section 2054.1181(e)(1).